SUMMER SCHOOL 2023: The Archives of Islam in the Russian Empire (16th-early 20th Centuries)

 Outline

-By offering hands-on reading sessions and lectures, which are based on material in Russian, Church Slavonic, Eastern Turkic (Tatar and Chaghatay), and Ottoman Turkish, the summer school offers a wide range of activities to familiarize students with writing, documentary, and archival practices in Tsarist-ruled Central Eurasia.
-Reading sessions will offer ample room for practical exercises in the fields of palaeography and diplomatics.
+The programme of our summer school is designed to offer a wide range of activities to familiarize students with writing, documentary, and archival practices in Central Eurasia under tsarist rule.
+To this end, selected applicants will be invited to participate in hands-on reading sessions, which are based on material in Russian, Church Slavonic, Turki (Tatar and Chaghatay), and Ottoman Turkish.
+Reading sessions will offer ample room for practical exercises in the fields of palaeography, diplomatics, in the identification of manuscript sources, and the development of reading strategies of archival files.
 Special attention will be given to records crafted in Cyrillic handwriting (including skoropis) as well as in the Arabic script.

 Application